Nick Cain talks to Gloucester fly-half Freddie Burns about his challenge for club and country

 “The boys had done a great job before I got on, and we had a 20-point buffer, so it gave me the chance to enjoy it.
 I took my first kick from in front of the posts with the crowd singing ‘Swing Low', so I wasn't that nervous”.

 “It was amazing to witness, and in some ways surreal to be part of it.
 It's great to know that I've been in the side which has beaten New Zealand, and it gives a huge confidence boost as well as setting a standard to strive for.
-Some of the gloss was taken away by the disappointment of the Wales game, but you think, hang about, what did we do against the ?
+Some of the gloss was taken away by the disappointment of the Wales game, but you think, hang about, what did we do against the All Blacks?
 Let's remember what we are capable of.”

 “I probably came back too early and started forcing things despite Nigel telling me to take it step-by-step.
 It was hard because you had people writing about you after the high against New Zealand.
 The next minute, you're on your own in a gym doing rehab, and thinking that you've been forgotten.”